wafibismail/exploring-cpp/README.md

 # About
 This repo contains the relevant (for me) C++ related learning materials. <br>
-The notes and codes are for my own reference.
-I strongly sense that they would not make much sense without going through the information sources (e.g. book sections).
+The notes and codes are for my own reference & provavly won't make sense without going through the information sources (e.g. book sections).

 ### Sections

 #### preliminary:
 [Programming Abstractions with C++](https://web.stanford.edu/dept/cs_edu/resources/textbook/) (by [Eric S. Roberts](https://cs.stanford.edu/people/eroberts/)) is the book which this section is based upon.

-Paused at page 832 (848) - A hierarchy of graphical objects<br>
+Paused at page 843 (859) - Interpreter simulation<br>

 Skipped sections (and some notes) worth re-exploring:
 - Exercises in each chapter